On phase change and latent heat models in metal additive manufacturing process simulation: Numerical results

 In prior simulations of this example, latent heat effects have been taken into account via an enthalpy method \cite{Gusarov2009} and an isothermal HI method \cite{Hodge2014}.
 Here, we will use an AC method and subsequently the newly proposed tolerance-based isothermal HI scheme to simulate the process.
 An artificial melting interval is introduced for the AC method.
 As a baseline we chose $T_s = \unit[1600]{K}$ and $T_l = \unit[1800]{K}$, i.e., $d=\unit[100]{K}$.
 Isothermal HI is applied with a tolerance of $\varepsilon_\text{tol}=0.001$.
 The isothermal HI scheme is used in combination with enthalpy-based parameter interpolation, while the AC method is used with temperature-based interpolation.
 In a first step, qualitative characteristics of the solution shall be discussed.
 After a short period of time the melt pool shape reaches a steady-state.
 Its geometry can be visualized by the isotherm $T=T_m$.
 Fig.~\ref{fig:results_hodge_BACI_meltpool} compares the results obtained with the AC and tolerance-based HI method to the results reported in~\cite{Gusarov2009} and~\cite{Hodge2014}.
 Both the AC and HI solution show good agreement with the reference.
 The melt pool dimensions and peak temperatures are compared quantitatively to the reference solutions in Tab.~\ref{tab:results_comparison_meltpool}.
 All compared quantities show good agreement.

 Since no more quantitative data is provided by the reference papers, we compare AC and HI method with each other.
 In the preliminary examples in Section~\ref{sec:results_solidifcation_front} and \ref{sec:results_melting_vol} a strong dependency on spatial discretization was recognized.
 Three additional, coarser spatial discretizations with elements of size $2h_0$, $4h_0$ and $\frac{20}{3}h_0$ (which results in $n_\text{ele}^z \in \{10,5,3\}$ elements over the powder layer height) are introduced to investigate this phenomenon for the single track scan.
 The accuracy of both methods can be judged by looking at characteristic temperature profiles in the steady-state.
 All results presented in the following are shown for (approximately) $t=\unit[4.6]{\mu s}$, which is the same point in time for which the melt pool shape has been illustrated in Fig.~\ref{fig:results_hodge_BACI_meltpool}.
 First, Fig.~\ref{fig:results_xcut_front} shows the surface temperature profiles for all discretizations plotted along the laser path (i.e. $y=0$) in the vicinity of the melting front.
 This front is characterized by high temperature gradients and rates.
 With increasing element size, larger nonphysical oscillations in the temperature profile are observed for the AC scheme.
 These oscillations can be traced back to the limitation of the employed first-order finite elements in representing strong gradients and material nonlinearities, here mainly caused by the extreme gradients of the thermal conductivity across the phase interface.
-No such oscillations occur with the HI scheme, which enforces the temperature in the phase transition region to lie within a temperature interval (implicitly) prescribed through the tolerance $\varepsilon_\text{tol}$.
-Although the shape functions used with the HI scheme are still first-order, the reset of temperature to a consistent melt temperature as described in \eqref{eq:mm_heatint_tempreset} seems to prohibit temperature oscillations in the phase interface region as observed for AC, even though the HI scheme performs phase change and parameter interpolation within a considerably smaller temperature interval.
-It is important to note that so far the oscillations have not been observed to cause stability issues (e.g. a significant energy increase in the discrete system) and they remain small compared to the overall temperature range.
+Employing finite elements based on higher order shape functions can remedy this numerical issue~\cite{OHara2011,Kollmannsberger2018}.